 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Pebbles are stones that everyone can easily find.
-There are kilometers of pebbles on the beaches in rivers and lakes.
+There are kilometers of pebbles on the beaches in rivers and in lakes.
 They are almost everywhere.
 Despite their wide distribution, pebbles are extremely interesting.
 Some people even arrange their own collection of intriguing pebbles.

 Pebbles are sediments of rounded and smooth appearance in size of more than two millimeters.
 Pebbles are composed of pre-existing natural (basalt, granite, sandstone) rocks and artificial materials (bricks, glass).
 Pebbles typically occur in a variety of different colors and textures.
 All of them are natural.